 - 20.1 In general, we will discuss any safeguarding or child protection concerns with parents/carers before approaching other schools or agencies and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the DSL. - However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through <school prospectus, website, newsletter etc>.
+Appropriate staff will approach parents/carers after consultation with the DSL. - However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through website, newsletter, My Child at School app - 20.3 Child protection information will be stored separately (in CPOMS) from the pupil's school file.
+It will be stored and handled in line with the Data Protection Policy.